-- DAY 1: Fly from London to Kilimanjaro International Airport.
+- DAY 1 (Sunday 4 October): Fly from London to Kilimanjaro International Airport in Tanzania.

-- DAY 6: Barranco Hut- Barafu Camp.
-Trek the Great Barranco ravine, passing under the Heim and Kersten glaciers, and towards Karanga Valley.
+- DAY 6: Barranco Hut to Barafu Camp (4,600 m).
+Trek the Great Barranco ravine, passing under the Heim and Kersten glaciers, and towards the Karanga valley.

-- DAY 8: Millenium Camp-Mweka Gate- Moshi.
-A gentle trek back down to rain forest and Mweka for park formalities and the reward of a certificate!
+- DAY 8: Millenium Camp to Mweka Gate to Moshi.
+A gentle trek back down through the rainforest to Mweka Gate for park formalities and a big celebration!

-- DAY 9: Time to explore Moshi, transfer to airport for flight home.
+- DAY 9: A day to explore Moshi and relax before the transfer to airport for the flight back home.

 - DAY 10: Arrive back in the UK.